Geo Washington's letters

 Revival of Washington Old Hall

-In the mid-20th century, local historian and headteacher Fred Hill spearheaded efforts to restore the ancestral manor house of the Washingtons, Washington Old Hall, the ancestral home of Washington’s forebears.
+In the mid-20th century, local historian and headteacher Fred Hill spearheaded efforts to restore Washington Old Hall, the ancestral home of Washington’s forebears.

 The restored hall was officially reopened by the US Ambassador in September 1955, solidifying the tangible link between the first President and the parish that gave the name to his family.